teambit/docs/docs/workspace/04-workspace-json.md

 ### `@teambit/dependency-resolver`

-For Bit to parse and define dependencies for components it needs to use the dependency-resolver extension.
+For Bit to parse and define dependencies for components, it needs to use the dependency-resolver extension.
 It defines which package manager to use when installing dependencies as well as policies for dependency-versions.
 Moreover, this extension is used to parse all `import` statements between components to define their dependency graphs and understand if they are properly isolated.
 You can read more about how to handle dependencies and dependency resolution in a workspace [here](TODO).

 See the full APIs and configuration for `@teambit/dependency-resolver` [here](TODO).

 ### `@teambit/variants`

-Bit lets you keep parallel set of configurations according to the location of components in the workspace directory tree.
+Bit lets you keep a parallel set of configurations according to the components' location in the workspace directory tree.
 Variants used to build the entire monorepo with an alternate set of dependencies and configurations.
-You can read more about how to define and use `variants` to design a workspace for your requirements [here](TODO).
+You can read more about defining and using `variants` to design a workspace for your requirements [here](TODO).

 See the full APIs and configuration for `@teambit/variants` [here](TODO).